Mesembriornis: Mesembriornis habits

 This school of thought suggests Mesmbriornis may have lived akin to a modern-day cheetah, eating the smaller notoungulate mammals of the time (Miocene) using its speed to outrun the beasts.
 Its top speed is a matter of debate, but estimates go up to 90 km/h.
 Some other scientists scale down the predator's speed to 85, 80, 75 or even the average phorusrhacid speed of 70 km/h.
+High speed pursuit predation is potentially further supported by a close cousin Llallawavis, with CT scans of its inner ear showcasing adaptations to stabilizing the head when making quick movements.
+This would be concordant with a lifestyle of chasing nimble prey across the open pampas.

 Diet and predation

 Due to the uncertainty on the habits and paleobiology of Mesembriornis, much of the inferred ecology depends on the former.
 Following the "kicking" hypothesis, Mesembriornis was capable of delivering a kick with a force 3.5 times that of the body weight, a force capable of breaking the bones of modern medium-sized mammals like the springbok, Thomson's gazelle, and chamois.
 This also means that Mesembriornis and other phorusrhacids could've accessed the bone marrow inside bones, a behavior done in the extant bearded vulture which has been observed breaking bones by dropping them from high altitudes.
 This implies that Mesembriornis could've filled its own ecological role, akin to that of the extant bone-breaking hyena in Africa.